IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Something else breaks bad, conflict with/pulls in merrow
 - Read aloud
 	- You have just watched your ally, Toby, get pierced through the shoulder by a harpoon and pulled into the water; he's floating motionless a few inches below the water.
-His blood rises dark and inky to the surface and you know that he is in very serious danger.
-Your boat rocks violently from the aftershock as merfolk circle you from the water.
+Your boat rocks violently from the aftershock as merfolk circle.
+Toby's blood rises dark and inky to the surface - he is in very serious danger.
 Cinnabar, the red dragonborn, has been pushed under the oily slick of the river surface as the merrow shallowpriest mutters arcane sigils.
 - Fight aboard punts on the rivers, merrow try to pull them in
-- Shallowpriest: nerf to 60hp, 1 lvl3 slot
+- Shallowpriest: old lady named Ezra. nerf to 60hp, 1 lvl3 slot
 	- Starts w concentration on hold person on Cinnabar - can hold breath for 7 rounds
 	- First round cast mirror image
-	- Old crone Ezra also wanted to capture Cinnabar to force him to redo her sitting room
 - Merrow: new yorker accents. try to pull the PCs into the water
 	- if talked to Sophia > she's reluctant to fight, but gets ordered by mother in law Ezra
+	- PCs managed to persuade Sophia to leave fight
-- Basta manning the boat, make DC13 str/dex checks each round to direct boat / not get pulled downriver (move 10ft + rotate)
+- Basta manning the boat, make DC13 str/dex checks each round to direct boat / not get pulled downriver (move 30ft + rotate)
+	- Players can use action to row and add 10ft
 - [Underwater Combat](https://www.reddit.com/r/rpg/comments/38d5st/drowning_checks_in_5e/)
     - Disadv + resistance for non piercing melee.
 Ranged weapons do not work except crossbow.
     - Swim check each round to not get swept 5ft downriver + sink 5ft